codemachin/TotalSolutions/README.md

 ## Assumption

+* Please signup with firstName as '**admin**' to be the admin of this system.
-All users having first name as '**admin**' will be the admin of this application.
+* All users having first name as '**admin**' will be the admin of this application.
-Treated the Admin as a user of the system.
+* Treated the Admin as a user of the system.
 Did not create special backend for admin.

 ## Project Description